-- Our next Fourth Day Gathering will be at 6:30 pm on October 12th at Seadrift UMC
+- Our next Fourth Day Gathering will be at Ganado FUMC at 6:30 pm on Friday March 15th.

-- Our next CRE Board Meeting will be at 7:00 pm on September 17th
+- Our next CRE Board Meeting will be on March 21st at 7pm.

 (regular meetings are held at the Jackson Electric Co-op Office, at 8925 State Highway 111 S. in Ganado, Texas.)

 - Click here to Sign-up to receive our email updates.

 - The Crossroads Emmaus Community Board of Directors approved a proposed amendment to the By-Laws which will properly address our transition from a Fourth Day Group (under the guidance of the Rio Texas Emmaus Chrysalis Conference) to a Community in covenant with the Upper Room Ministries.
 The amended By-Laws were voted on and passed by the Community at large during the gathering at FUMC in Port Lavaca on August 19th, 2016.
 The amended By-Laws are available on our Forms / Documents page.

 Crossroads Emmaus Community has recently transitioned from a Fourth Day Group under the guidance of the Rio Texas Emmaus Chrysalis Conference to an Emmaus Community in full covenant with the Upper Room Ministries.
 We are made up of people from the South Texas counties of Calhoun, Dewitt, Goliad, Jackson, Matagorda, Victoria and Wharton.

 The Walk to Emmaus® is a spiritual renewal program intended to strengthen the local church through the development of Christian disciples and leaders.
 The program's approach seriously considers the model of Christ's servanthood and encourages Christ's disciples to act in ways appropriate to being "a servant to all".